This post is also available in: ES

 In Spain, the most common payment method is the credit card: according to several studies, 89% of users still prefer to pay in this way.
 However, recent experience shows that this is not the case in other countries, while companies including Google, Amazon, and Apple are implementing their own payment methods.

-At PAYCOMET, we are currently implementing more than 200 alternative payment methods on the platform.
-Very soon, you will be able to display any payment method at your checkout, in a single integration, saving you time and management costs.
+PAYCOMET offers more than 20 payment methods from all over Europe.
+Display any payment method at your checkout, with a single integration, saving you time and management costs.

 Alternative payment methods: the user experience your client deserves

 Is your client dynamic and up-to-date with the latest technologies?